Gelbpunkt/tokio-websockets/README.md

 - `simd` will enable AVX2, SSE2 or NEON accelerated masking and UTF-8 validation.
 Additionally enabling the `nightly` feature when using a nightly compiler will also enable AVX512 accelerated masking
 - `client` enables a tiny client implementation
 - `server` enables a tiny server implementation
-- `http-integration` enables a method for websocket upgrade [`http::Request`](https://docs.rs/http/latest/http/request/struct.Request.html) generation
+- `http-integration` enables a method for WebSocket upgrade [`http::Request`](https://docs.rs/http/latest/http/request/struct.Request.html) generation

 TLS support is supported via any of the following feature flags: